 - "Are there any new wellness or preventive care incentives I should be aware of?"

-- Schedule Preventive Care: Book your annual physical, screenings, and dental cleanings for January to maximize your preventive benefits, which are typically 100% covered.
+- Schedule preventive care: Book your annual physical, screenings, and dental cleanings for January to maximize coverage — typically 100% covered.

-- Set Up Accounts and Budgets: If you elected an HSA or FSA, set up contributions and understand the rules.
-If your plan includes a new app or rewards program, download it and complete the onboarding to ensure you don't miss out on any earned benefits.
+- Set up accounts and budgets: If you elected an HSA or FSA, set up contributions and understand the rules.
+If your plan includes a new app or rewards program, download it and complete onboarding so you don't miss out.